2341 Collins Ave., Mid-Beach

 1775 Collins Ave., Mid-Beach

-Life Magazine named The Raleigh’s pool the most beautiful in America in 1947, and more than half a century later, it’s not difficult to see why—it’s certainly not the most extravagant pool in Miami Beach, but it does have old-school, Art Deco charm (and a great pool bar).
+Life magazine named the Raleigh’s pool the most beautiful in America in 1947, and more than half a century later, it’s not difficult to see why—it’s certainly not the most extravagant pool in Miami Beach, but it does have old-school Art Deco charm (and a great pool bar).
 The hotel’s rooms are fashioned in the same image, with vintage furniture and large windows to take in views of palm trees and sunsets.
-You can order locally sourced food through room service any time; Jose Icardi of Katsuya overhauled the Raleigh’s restaurant a few years back, so that’s an option, too.
-Plus, Raleigh harbors one of the city's best watering holes: Martini Bar.
+You can order locally sourced food through room service anytime; Jose Icardi of Katsuya overhauled the Raleigh’s restaurant a few years back, so that’s an option, too.
+Plus, the Raleigh is home to one of the city's best watering holes: Martini Bar.

 2001 Collins Ave., Mid-Beach

-The minute you pull up to the Setai, it's obvious from the gorgeous old Art Deco building that this is a place with history, and it's true that the original hotel (called the Dempsey-Vanderbilt, for boxer Jack Dempsey) was designed and built in the 1930s.
-80 years later, the old-school hotel is best known for over-the-top service: think beach attendants who move your beach chair to the perfect angle, bring just-cracked coconuts, and keep loud partygoers from other parts of the beach away.
-The temperature-controlled infinity pool setup, which includes a 75-degree lap pool, 95-degree family pool, and 85-degree central pool, all looking out over the private beach, is a major part of the draw.
+The minute you pull up to the Setai, it's obvious that this is a place with history.
+The original hotel (called the Dempsey-Vanderbilt, for boxer Jack Dempsey) was designed and built in the 1930s.
+Eighty years later, the gorgeous old Art Deco hotel is best known for over-the-top luxury: think beach attendants who move your lounge chair to the perfect angle, bring just-cracked coconuts, and have a way of keeping loud partygoers away.
+The temperature-controlled infinity pools (plural)—a seventy-five-degree lap pool, a ninety-five-degree family pool, and an eight-five-degree central pool—all overlooking the private beach, are a major part of the allure.

 You may also like